borisbordeaux/ARSudokuSolver/README.md

 ### Step 6

 I use an algorithm (explained after) to solve the sudoku.
-Then, I write each values to the square image.
+Then, I write each value in white to a black square image.
 <img src="./pictures/step5.jpg" alt="Completed Sudoku" width="480px">

 ### Step 7